alex-hhh/ActivityLog2/doc/hrv-notes.md

 ## Recording HRV data

 Garmin devices can record HRV data in the activity FIT files.
-This needs to be explicitely enabled on the device, but usually there is no option you can set on the device itself.
+This needs to be explicitly enabled on the device, but usually there is no option you can set on the device itself.
 ActivityLog2 allows creating a settings file that can be exported to the device and this can be used to enable HRV recording.
 Alternatively, there are various web sites describing how to do this for each